DS4PS/course-asu-paf-586-summer-2019/schedule.md

 **WHAT TO SUBMIT**

-- Write up these findings and submit with Part I of your assignment on Canvas.
+- Record your findings in the same document as Part II of the assignment.
+Submit via Canvas.
 - Create a Yellowdig post with (1) your list of variables, (2) your interpretation of what the index measures, and (3) a screen shot of your correlation matrix and Cronbach's Alpha score.

 The person who creates the most reliable community index (highest Cronbach's Alpha score) will get 5 bonus points.